bianccc01/VizSage/README.md

 - [Unsloth](https://github.com/unslothai/unsloth) for the optimized training code
 - [Hugging Face](https://huggingface.co) for the Transformers library
 - [Weights & Biases](https://wandb.ai) for experiment tracking
+- [NLTK](https://www.nltk.org/) and [ROUGE](https://github.com/google-research/google-research/tree/master/rouge) for evaluation metrics

 ## 📧 Contact

-For questions or issues, please open an issue on GitHub
+For questions or issues, please open an issue on GitHub or mail me at [gio.biancini@stud.uniroma3.it](mailto:gio.biancini@stud.uniroma3.it)